Motion of no confidence: Russia

 In Russia, the lower house of the Federal Assembly (the State Duma) may by a simple majority (at least 226 votes out of 450) pass a motion of no confidence against the government of Russia as a whole.
 In that case, the matter goes for consideration of the Russian president, who may choose to dismiss the cabinet, which he can do anyway anytime at his own discretion, or just ignore the Duma's decision.
 If the Duma passes a second motion of no confidence against the same composition of the cabinet within three months, the president is forced to make a concrete decision on whether to dismiss the government or to dissolve the Duma itself and call for new general elections.
 The State Duma may not be dissolved on those grounds if it was elected less than a year earlier, if it has already initiated impeachment proceedings against the president himself by bringing respective accusations, if less than six months remain left until presidential elections, or if there is a state of emergency or martial law throughout the whole territory of Russia.
 In the above-mentioned cases, the president is then effectively forced to dismiss the government.

 Sri Lanka

 In Sri Lanka, the Parliament of Sri Lanka may pass a motion of no confidence against the Sri Lankan government.
 In that case, the government is removed from power and the president of Sri Lanka has to appoint a new prime minister, who has to form a new government.

 Presidential systems

-Presidential systems with a robust separation of powers and/or fixed election dates generally do not use motions of no confidence and instead use impeachment as a similar mechanism.
+Presidential systems with a robust separation of powers and/or fixed election dates generally do not use motions of no confidence and instead use impeachment or recall as a similar mechanism.

+Ghana

+Under Article 82 of the Constitution of Ghana, the Parliament of Ghana has the right to pass votes of censure against individual government ministers.
+These motions are not true motions of no confidence due to their non-binding nature; the president is allowed, but not required, to remove a censured minister.

+South Korea

+Under Article 63 of the Constitution of South Korea, the National Assembly has the right to pass motions which recommend the removal of the prime minister or another government minister.
+These motions are not true motions of no confidence due to their non-binding nature; the president has no obligation to comply with them.

+During the authoritarian Fourth and Fifth Republics, these motions for removal operated as true binding motions of no-confidence; however, this "upgrade" was merely window-dressing meant to hypothetically counterbalance the president's power to dissolve the National Assembly.
+Since the democratization process which resulted in the current Sixth Republic abolished the presidential power of dissolution, the motions of confidence were reduced to non-binding status.